Skip to main content

 Pro for early traffic.
 Business when audit logs become a requirement.

 • Free: useful only for the dashboard and metadata exploration.
-Not viable for the middleware.
+Read-only, so the adapter cannot settle payments.

-• Pro ($9/agent/mo): default for live API monetization.
-Middleware, webhooks, exports, custom branding.
+• Pro: default for live API monetization.
+Full API access, webhooks, exports.

-• Business ($29/agent/mo): when you need audit logs for compliance, allowlist for institutional customers, or higher API rate limits.
+• Business: when you need audit logs for compliance, or higher API rate limits.

 See full pricing